Convention on the Political Rights of Women: Legacy

 The Convention entered into force on 7 July 1954.
 As of August 2015, it has 123 state parties, comprising 122 United Nations member states plus the State of Palestine.

 The Convention followed the path of the Inter American Convention on the Granting Political Rights to Women that was the first international legislation at the regional level protecting the equal status of women to exercise political rights.
-The Convention was the first treaty in the context of the United Nation Moreover, it was the second international treaty to obligate its states to protect citizens' political rights.
+The Convention was the first treaty in the context of the United Nations.
+Moreover, it was the second international treaty to obligate its states to protect citizens' political rights.
 The Convention was one of the United Nations' several efforts in the postwar period to set standards of nondiscrimination against women; others were the Convention on the Nationality of Married Women and the Convention on Consent to Marriage, Minimum Age for Marriage and Registration of Marriages, brought into force in 1958 and 1964, respectively.

 The rights outlined by the Convention were incorporated into the later, more substantial Convention on the Elimination of All Forms of Discrimination Against Women.
 This later Convention, a wider-reaching and more straightforward legislation for nondiscrimination, was approved by unanimous vote in 1967.